 Cuba is host to one of the richest island floras in the world, supporting 7,500 species of flowering plants.
 Over 50% of the plant species are endemic to the island.
-The West Indian Walnut is a particularly charismatic tall tree, growing within central and western parts of the island, and has major potential to serve as a national emblem of Cuba’s botanical wealth.
-The species is reported also to be native to other islands of the Greater Antilles (Cayman Islands, Cuba, Dominican Republic, Haiti, Jamaica and Puerto Rico), however accurate information about the species’ distributional range is not yet available.
+The West Indian Walnut is a particularly charismatic tall tree, growing within central and western parts of the island, and has major potential to serve as a national tree emblem of Cuba’s botanical wealth.
+The species is reported also to be native to other islands of the Greater Antilles (Cayman Islands, Dominican Republic, Haiti, Jamaica and Puerto Rico), however accurate information about the species’ distributional range in these is not yet available.

 The West Indian Walnut is highly valued for its timber in carpentry, whilst the leaves and fruits are useful for medicinal, cosmetic and nutritional purposes.
-However, commercial forestry, intensive agriculture and growing infrastructure development are changing the natural habitat and threatening the island’s native plant diversity.
-The species is threatened not only by land conversion and forest fires but also targeted harvesting.
-As a result of these threats, the tree has suffered significant population losses and it was assessed as Critically Endangered in The Red List of the Cuban Vascular Flora (2005).
+However, commercial forestry, intensive agriculture and growing infrastructure development are changing the natural habitat and threatening the island’s native plant diversity, including this mighty tree.
+As a result of these threats, the species has suffered significant population losses and is recorded as Critically Endangered in The Red List of the Cuban Vascular Flora (2005).

-Juglans jamaicensis requires urgent conservation action to bring the species into cultivation and conservation collections at Cuban botanic gardens as an immediate insurance policy against the species’ extinction in the wild, while reinforcement planting in situ will contribute to stabilising and enhancing natural populations in the long run.
+Juglans jamaicensis requires urgent conservation action in Cuba to bring the species into cultivation and conservation collections at Cuban botanic gardens as an immediate insurance policy against the species’ extinction in the wild, while reinforcement planting in situ will contribute to stabilising and enhancing natural populations in the long run.

 What are we doing?

 Since 2016, we have partnered with the botanic garden in Cienfuegos, Jardín Botánico de Cienfuegos (JBC) in central Cuba, to carry out field inventories and develop and implement integrated ex and in situ conservation actions for Juglans jamaicensis.
-These efforts include:

-- Conducting field surveys of known populations to assess current population status, size and distribution.
+- Conducting field surveys to assess current population status, size and distribution.

-- Collecting seeds and vegetative propagation material from known populations to create conservation collections at Cienfuegos Botanic Garden.
+- Collecting seeds from wild populations to create conservation collections at JBC and other Cuban botanic gardens.

-- Engaging local farmers in the survey work and providing training on propagation and cultivation techniques to grow the species in coffee and other plantations, to help guarantee the West Indian Walnut’s survival for generations to come.
+- Engaging local farmers in the survey work and providing training on propagation and cultivation techniques to grow the species in coffee and other plantations.

-Field surveys carried out in 2016 and 2017 have confirmed the existence of six populations in central Cuba (Cienfuegos, Villa Clara and Sancti Spiritus provinces).
-Consultations with local farmers in Viñales, Pinar del Rio, indicate the existence of a further population in west Cuba.
-Protection measures for these additional populations will now be explored.
+Field surveys carried out in 2016 and 2017 have confirmed the existence of four locations with Juglans jamaicensis in central Cuba (Cienfuegos, Villa Clara and Sancti Spiritus provinces).
+Consultations with local farmers in Viñales, Pinar del Rio, have also indicated the existence of a further location in western Cuba, which will be subject to future field scoping work.